Cindy Bidar

 • Introduce yourself with a “my story” email

 Of course, that doesn’t mean you can’t sell in those first few “getting to know you” interactions.
 You do want them to learn to expect sales messages.
-Otherwise when you do hit them with a promotion, they may feel as if you’re mistreating them.
+Not only that, but it’s your job as the expert to help your community make good buying decisions.
+Just make sure you’re adding value to the conversation, not just flooding their inbox with “buy now” buttons.

 If you’ve ever clicked on an ad for a cute pair of sandals, only to land on a catalog page filled with winter boots, then you’ve experienced a poorly targeted follow up in person.